Alternative Insight

 CAUSE OF DEATH: INEQUALITY.
 Dollar & Sense, May, 2001, Alejandro Reuss

 Men with less than 12 years of education are more than twice as likely to die of chronic diseases (e.g., heart disease), more than three times as likely to die as a result of injury, and nearly twice as likely to die of communicable diseases, compared to those with 13 or more years of education.
 Women with family incomes below $10,000 are more than three times as likely to die of heart disease and nearly three times as likely to die of diabetes, compared to those with family incomes above $25,000.
 African Americans are more likely than whites to die of heart disease; stroke; lung, colon, prostate, and breast cancer, as well as all cancers combined; liver disease; diabetes; AIDS; accidental injury; and homicide.
-In all, the lower you are in a social hierarchy, the worse your health and the shorter your life are likely to be.Numerous studies suggest that the more unequal the income distribution in a country, state, or city, the lower the life expectancies for people at all income levels.
+In all, the lower you are in a social hierarchy, the worse your health and the shorter your life are likely to be.Numerous studies suggest that more unequal income distribution in a country, state, or city lowers the life expectancies for persons at all income levels.
 One study published in the American Journal of Public Health, for example, shows that U.S. metropolitan areas with low per capita incomes and low levels of income inequality have lower mortality rates than areas with high median incomes and high levels of income inequality.
 Meanwhile, for a given per capita income mortality rates always decline as inequality declines.

 Kawachi, I. and B.P.
 Kennedy, 1997, Socioeconomic Determinants of Health: Health and Social Cohesion: Why Care About Income Inequality?, British Medical Journal, 314: 1037-1040

-Growing evidence suggests that the distribution of incomein addition to the absolute standard of living enjoyed by the pooris a key determinant of population health.
+Growing evidence suggests that the distribution of income–in addition to the absolute standard of living enjoyed by the poor–is a key determinant of population health.
 A large gap between rich people and poor people leads to higher mortality through the breakdown of social cohesion.
 The recent surge in income inequality in many countries has been accompanied by a marked increase in the residential concentration of poverty and affluence.
 Residential segregation diminishes the opportunities for social cohesion.
 Income inequality has spillover effects on society at large, including increased rates of crime and violence, impeded productivity and economic growth, and the impaired functioning of representative democracy.
 The extent of inequality in society is often a consequence of explicit policies and public choice.
 Reducing income inequality offers the prospect of greater social cohesiveness and better population health.In wartime Britain, narrowing of income differentials was accompanied by a greater sense of solidarity and social cohesion as well as dramatic improvements in life expectancy.
 In contrast, in the originally closeknit town of Roseto, rapid economic change in the 1960s opened the gap between rich people and poor people.
 The resulting breakdown of community cohesion was followed by a sharp increase in deaths from coronary disease

 Health disparities and the law: wrongs in search of a right.